Little Mix kick off UK edition of One World: Together At Home

 Famous faces came together to celebrate front line NHS staff and key workers for all they are doing amid the Covid-19 pandemic.

-And, on Sunday night, Little Mix kicked off the UK edition of One World: Together At Home live on BBC One, with a stunning rendition of their hit song Touch.
+And, on Sunday night, Little Mix kicked off the UK edition of One World: Together At Home live on BBC One, with a stunning rendition of their hit song Touch after Perrie Edwards gave a special message of thanks to critical workers.

-Claudia Winkleman, 48, Dermot O’Leary, 36, and Clara Amfo, 35, hosted the concert which relived some of the highlights from Saturday’s show and presented a few new performances.
+Claudia Winkleman, 48, Dermot O’Leary, 36, and Clara Amfo, 35, hosted the concert which relived some of the highlights from Saturday’s show and presented a few never-before-seen performances.

 Amazing!
 On Sunday night, Little Mix kicked off the UK edition of One World: Together At Home live on BBC One, with a stunning rendition of their hit song Touch